 What is Plantar Fasciitis?

-Plantar fasciitis can be tricky to solve with a single shoe, as it can be quite different from person to person.
+Plantar fasciitis is inflammation of the plantar fascia, a thick band of tissue that connects the heel bone to the toes.
+This irritation can be tricky to solve with a single running shoe, as it can be quite different from person to person.
 These are some guidelines for which models may work best.
 Typically, we find shoes with a higher drop from heel to toe, a good cushion to take the impact away, and sometimes a less flexible option to help in case the other benefits aren't enough.
+You may want to consult with a medical professional for any injuries requiring clinical attention.

 The first thing to find out is if you experience any Calcaneal Deviation or not as you walk/run.
 Calcaneal Deviation is when you walk/run, your ankles will have a tendency to roll inwards towards each other and onto your arches, putting a lot of pressure on the inside edge of your feet.

-If you feel you do this, then you will want to check the SUPPORT shoe suggestions.
-If you feel you walk pretty flat and stable, or perhaps roll outwards a little, then you will want to read the NEUTRAL SHOES suggestions.
-To help find out if you experience Calcaneal, Deviationyou can visit a local running shop and have your gait analysed by simply walking/running in the store as they watch.
+If you feel you do this, then you will want to check the Brooks support shoes suggestions.
+If you feel you walk pretty flat and stable, or perhaps roll outwards a little, then you will want to read the neutral shoes suggestions.
+To help find out if you experience Calcaneal Deviation, you can visit a local running shop and have your gait analysed by simply walking/running in the store as they watch.
 Linked below is our store finder to help find somewhere that could offer this:

-A great option to start with to help with plantar fasciitis relief is our Adrenaline GTS model.
+A great option to start with when looking for running shoes to help with plantar fasciitis is the Brooks Running Adrenaline GTS model.
 The Adrenaline GTS offers a 12 mm drop from heel to toe, which helps to put your weight more on the forefoot and away from the plantar in your heel.
 The Adrenaline GTS has a great cushion underfoot and supports to keep your Calcaneal Deviation controlled as you walk/run.
 If you feel that you do not have enough cushion or perhaps too much flex in the Adrenaline GTS then you will want to explore our Addiction model.
 The Addiction is a highly supportive option, it will offer the same 12 mm drop benefit of the Adrenaline GTS and pronation support but with some added stability.
-The Addiction features a rollbar through the midsole that helps to minimize excessive flex to the shoe and foot as you walk/run, which in turn can help to cut back on stress to your plantars.
+The Addiction Walker features a rollbar through the midsole that helps to minimize excessive flex to the shoe and foot as you walk/run, which in turn can help to cut back on stress to your plantars.